-Maggie De Block, Marleen Finoulst en Emily Verté.
-These three strong women of the Belgian healthcare sector recently formed the advisory board of PatientSupportR.
-As advocates for patients’ rights, they will support PatientSupportR with advice on the way forward and will be a positive but critical voice for the founders.
+As patient rights supporters, they will assist PatientSupportR with advice on the way forward and will be a positive but critical sounding board for the founders.

 All PatientSupportR solutions are highly secured and 100% GDPR compliant.
 The way PatientSupportR processes data is detailed in the privacy statement found at the bottom of this page.

 The name PatientSupportR immediately tells the purpose of our company: to support the patient (the citizen).
 Trust is a crucial factor in this, just like in the relationship between you and a healthcare provider.
 As a customer you should be able to trust that PatientSupportR handles your medical data safely and correctly.
-That’s why we have invested heavily in the security of our solution (“smart stick” solution with multi-factor authentication) and in a strict and 100% transparent privacy policy.
+That’s why we have invested heavily in the security of our solution (“mova”-solution with multi-factor authentication) and in a strict and 100% transparent privacy policy.
 At no time does PatientSupportR have access to your medical information.

 If any problems occur with exporting or importing a medical record, your GP should first contact the supplier of his or her medical software or the national support service for eHealth applications for GPs.